-As part of the group exhibition Deeply Routed, join us for a public panel discussion bringing together Josie Mayes, Shalena White, Alejandra Salinas Pérez, and Jason Spencer, in conversation with Michelle Sotolongo to discuss pedagogy, material experimentation, and community-centered approaches to making.
-Panelists will reflect on how metals education shapes contemporary art, design, and culture far beyond the university, while also encouraging dialogue about what it means to build an academic program in an ever-changing world.
+As part of the group exhibition Deeply Routed, join us for a public panel discussion bringing together Adam Atkinson, Josie Mayes, Shalena White, Alejandra Salinas Pérez, and Jason Spencer in conversation with Michelle Sotolongo.
+Together, they will discuss pedagogy, material experimentation, and community-centered approaches to making.
+Panelists will reflect on how metals education shapes contemporary art, design, and culture far beyond the university, while also opening dialogue around what it means to build and sustain an academic program in an ever-changing world.

 Panelist Bios